PR0PH3CY33/qLimiter/README.md

 # qLimiter
- A Simple Made Using Python3 For Internet Quota Limiting In Linux.
+ A Simple Tool Made Using Python3 For Internet Quota Limiting In Linux.